Updated on February 2, 2019. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 For more information on how to access CBD cannabis oil in Mississippi, kindly contact the National Center for Natural Products Research at the University of Mississippi directly.

-To be notified when the State of Mississippi passes legislature becoming a legal medical marijuana state, please sign up to the Mississippi waitlist.
+To be notified when the State of Mississippi passes legislature becoming a legal medical marijuana state, please sign up for the Mississippi waitlist.

 In February 2017, a state legislator introduced a bill that would create a comprehensive program for Mississippi medical marijuana.
 Rep. Joel Bomgar submitted legislation that would make medical cannabis available to patients suffering from a wide range of health problems.
-While it would be more experimental in nature, it would at least be a major step forward for people suffering from medical conditions such as glaucoma, HIV/AIDS, cancer, seizures, amyotrophic lateral sclerosis (ALS) and many others.
+While it would be more experimental in nature, it would at least be a major step forward for people suffering from medical conditions such as:

 The current Mississippi medical marijuana program has proven to be basically worthless.
 Many people are tired of waiting for the program to be improved and are considering moving out of the state.
 Some legislators are feeling pressure to create a workable program because the neighboring state of Arkansas has established one.